Boston343/Boston343/README.md

 ### What I Do

-- 🚀 &nbsp; Building Astro website templates at [Cosmic Themes](http://cosmicthemes.com/)
+- 🚀 &nbsp; Building free and premium Astro website templates at [Cosmic Themes](http://cosmicthemes.com/)
 - 🛠 &nbsp; I'm currently developing with Astro, Tailwind CSS, Keystatic, and JavaScript/TypeScript.
 - 👨🏻‍💻 &nbsp; Some of my projects are available on [Github](https://github.com/Boston343).
 - 💬 &nbsp; I write blogs on Astro and frontend development at [webreaper.dev](https://webreaper.dev/posts/)!